Understanding Youth Protection in Higher Education: A Guide

 - Information is spread across multiple systems.
 It can create issues when there is one management system handling student volunteers and staff members and a completely separate management system organizing your various youth programs.
 You’re going to have to run to different buildings and manage different systems when searching for important compliance and management data.

 - Sometimes it’s unclear where to find kids on campus.
 Because information is spread across multiple systems, a staff member might not know which activity a program attendee is currently participating in, let alone where the activity is taking place.
-This can create problems because the university is liable for anything that happens to minors while on campus.
+This can create problems because the university is liable for anything that happens to minors while they're enrolled in one of your programs on campus.
 Without making sure that each child is accounted for at all times, you open up completely unnecessary risks.

 - Staff training documentation isn’t centrally located.
 Your youth program’s staff is going to be made up of education professionals, college student volunteers, and other outside program leaders.
 In order to protect both the kids and your staff, you need standardized training documentation so that you’re all on the same page.
 Centralizing it all in an easy-to-access location will leave nothing up to chance.